metosin/spec-tools/README.md

 For most clojure core predicates, the `:form` can be resolved automatically with a help of the `spec-tools.form/resolve-form` multimethod.

+For most clojure core predicates, the `spec` can be resolved automatically with a help of the `spec-tools.spec/resolve-spec` multimethod.

 ### Predefined Spec Records

 Most `clojure.core` predicates have a predefined Spec-wrapped version in `spec-tools.spec`.